slinkity/slinkity/www/src/docs/quick-start.md

 module.exports = function(eleventyConfig) {
   eleventyConfig.addPlugin(slinkity.plugin, slinkity.defineConfig({
-    // optional: use slinkity.defineConfig for some handy autocomplete
+    // optional: use slinkity.defineConfig
-    // of config options in your editor
+    // for some handy autocomplete in your editor
   }))
 }
 ```